HEnquist/camilladsp/README.md

 # Building

 Use recent stable versions of rustc and cargo.
 The minimum rustc version is 1.43.0.

 The recommended way to install rustc and cargo is by using the "rustup" tool.
 This tool works on all supported platforms (Linux, macOS and Windows).
 Get it here: https://rustup.rs/

 For Windows you also need the "Build Tools for Visual Studio".
 Get them from here: https://aka.ms/buildtools

 By default both the Alsa and PulseAudio backends are enabled, but they can be disabled if desired.
-That also removes the need for the the corresponding system Alsa/Pulse packages.
+That also removes the need for the corresponding system Alsa/Pulse packages.

 By default the internal processing is done using 64-bit floats.
 There is a possibility to switch this to 32-bit floats.
 This might be useful for speeding up the processing when running on a 32-bit CPU (or a 64-bit CPU running in 32-bit mode), but the actual speed advantage has not been evaluated.
 Note that the reduction in precision increases the numerical noise.